aneoconsulting/ArmoniK/.docs/content/user-guide/golden-rules.md

   - Applications should be designed to support the loss of any worker at any time, ideally using stateless workers.
   - No task should actively wait for another to complete.
 Instead, utilize ArmoniK's dependency mechanism.
   - Avoid creating never-ending tasks to artificially reserve resources.
 Define custom autoscaling metrics to pre-allocate compute resources.
-  - Ensure that tasks can be terminated and rescheduled without negatively impacting the workload (at both session and overall application operating time).
   - The grace period of your application must not exceed the grace period of the physical instances (2 minutes for AWS spot instances, between 15 seconds and 2 minutes on GCP spot instances).
 In other situations, it should not exceed 3 minutes.
   - Never introduce a potential Single Point of Failure (SPOF) or other centralized sharing or database services that cannot scale with application growth.
   - Long tasks (one hour or more) must be split into smaller tasks (ten or twenty minutes as a best practice target).
 As a last resort, implement a recovery mechanism to utilize saved data from the G2S mutualized cache service.